Lower Back and Superficial Muscles

 In Depth: Lower Back and Superficial Muscles

-The muscles of the lower back help stabilize, rotate, flex, and extend the spinal column, a bony tower of 24 vertebrae that gives the body structure and houses the spinal cord.
-The spinal cord and its nerves are the means by which the body and brain communicate.
+The muscles of the lower back help stabilize, rotate, flex, and extend the spinal column, which is a bony tower of 24 vertebrae that gives the body structure and houses the spinal cord.
+The spinal cord and its nerves are the means by which the body and brain communicate with one another.
 Together, the brain and spinal cord make up the central nervous system.

-The spine’s three sections, from top to bottom, are the cervical (neck), thoracic (abdomen,) and lumbar (lower back).
+The spine’s four sections, from top to bottom, are the cervical (neck), thoracic (abdomen,) lumbar (lower back), and sacral (toward tailbone).
 Throughout the spine, intervertebral discs made of cushioning material both pad and connect the vertebrae.

 - Lumbar vertebrae: Numbered L1 through L5, these odd-shaped vertebrae signal the end of the typical bones of the spinal column.